siegeon/magic.lambda.logging/README.md

 ## Configuration

 Notice, you're responsible for configuring Log4Net yourself, which can normally be done with something such as the following in for instance your _"Program.cs"_ as your application is starting up.
+Notice, _"magic.library"_ automatically wires up log4net with a similar type of configuration like this, saving log entries into your _"/logs/magic.log"_ file.
+You might want to fine grain your logging more, if you expect a huge amount of log entries.

 ```csharp
 /*